ETIMC/Report/typst/sections/Sprint 2.typ

 For the initial breadboard implementation, two instrument images– a drum and a piano– were created as seen in @fig:pixelart.
 Feedback obtained during testing indicated interest in additional instruments, specifically a guitar and a trumpet.
 These images were subsequently developed and included in the system later in the development process.

-== Testing on the Target Group
+== Testing
-The test was conducted at the University of Southern Denmark, where the prototype was evaluated by five individual participants.
-All participants fell within the age range of the intended target group.
+Testing was conducted at the University of Southern Denmark, where the prototype was evaluated by five individual participants within the target group.
+These participants were all enrolled at Teknologiskolen @teknologiskolen_om_2025, an extracurricular activity with the focus of teaching kids about hardware.
+This meant they had prior knowledge of breadboard setups and hardware in general, which made it possible to test a very early implementation of the system without causing the target group too much confusion.
 The testing procedure consisted of a think-aloud part, where testers could experiment using the product while providing feedback.
 This was followed by an unstructured interview.
 These methods were selected for their adaptability, which proved particularly beneficial given that the participants were children.
-This flexibility allowed the children to guide parts of the session by posing questions, offering detailed feedback, or requesting additional guidance on the use of the product and its features.
+This adaptability allowed the children to guide parts of the session by posing questions, offering detailed feedback, or requesting additional guidance on the use of the product and its features.
 On average, each testing session lasted approximately 10 minutes.

 In one instance, two participants were present in the room simultaneously; however, they completed the test individually and responded to the predefined questions together afterward.
 All remaining sessions involved one participant at a time.